Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow: Multi-objective Design Space Exploration

 \subsection{Discussion}

+The runtime of largest case (log2.D8) is 162 hours.
+The MOEDA flow needs more computing resources due to the continuous generation of design layouts.
+This aims for accurate and real-world evaluation.
+It is easily to speed up the flow through making design evaluations at earlier design stage without place and route, but what we are investigating in this work is whether the proposed MOEDA flow has generic optimisation capability in an industrial environment, and the MOEDA flow has feasibly improved the performance of block circuit instances used in this work.
+With regard to scalability, in terms of design size, an iterative critical path optimisation for extreme-large designs (e.g., millions of gates) using MOEDA flow is also our work in progress, with the potential aim to solve timing violations faster and still without increasing the power or area.

 The MOEDA flow achieves significant improvements on PPA over the standard design tool's solutions across the entire design space with different circuit topologies.
 However, although the proposed method is capable of exploiting design opportunities to refine technology mapping by adjusting drive strengths at the gate-level, circuit topology optimisation is currently not yet included.
 This current limitation is likely the reason that design space gaps cannot be fully closed, which would provide the best trade-off design choices.
 This is particularly visible in the results for C6288, due to its fixed topology.
-From these results it can be concluded that including topology modification in our approach could enable further design optimisation opportunities.
+From these results it can be envisaged that including topology modification in our approach could enable further design optimisation opportunities, particularly in the case of complex circuits with rigid structure.